Bob Bahlmann is the executive director of the education non-profit Explore the Outdoors and has written a series on wilderness survival.

 - The best way to relieve the irritation is to apply a cream with an anti-histamine or hydrocortisone.
 Some people believe that applying mud, saliva or baking soda will bring relief to the affected area.

-- Stinging nettle looks quite similar to wild mint.
+- Stinging nettle looks similar to wild mint.
 If the plant has tiny hairs on it, don’t touch it.

 6. Other Thorns, Spines, and Prickles